 Prerequisites:

-• Classified, with at least ground (2) and building (6) classes.
-Most data available doesn’t have buildings classified separately but as long as ground is classified you can re-assign unclassified (1) points as building (see LAStools info).
+- Classified, with at least ground (2) and building (6) classes.
+Most data available doesn’t have buildings classified separately but as long as ground is classified you can re-assign unclassified (0 or 1) points as building (see LAStools info).
 In places where trees are hanging over roofs more cleanup will be needed, if these are not classifed as vegetation.

 In the folder containing above files: run command geof reconstruct.json \ –input_footprint=myfile.gpkg \ –input_pointcloud=myfile.laz